The Fine Print

 CAPA Code of Professional Conduct

-- Members are required to respect the CAPA governing documents, including the CAPA Articles of Incorporation, Bylaws and Policy Manual (posted on the CAPA website under the ABOUT and FINE PRINT tab at the top of the home page).
+- Members are required to respect the CAPA governing documents, including the CAPA Articles of Incorporation, Bylaws and Policy Manual.

 - Members are required to abide by decisions that have legitimately been made by the appropriate bodies of CAPA.